 We studied the dynamics of monitored random circuits with SU(2) symmetry, i.e., with three noncommuting charges: the total spin angular momentum's components.
 First, we numerically discovered a purification transition between a mixed phase (at $p < p_c \approx 0.35$) and a critical phase (at $p > p_c$).
-In the critical phase, the purification time scales as $t{\rm P} \sim L^2$.
-The purification transition doubles as an entanglement transition, which separates volume-law (at $p < p_c$) and subextensive (logarithmic or small-power-law, at $p > p{\rm c}$) entanglement scalings.
+In the critical phase, the purification time scales as $t_P \sim L^2$.
+The purification transition doubles as an entanglement transition, which separates volume-law (at $p < p_c$) and subextensive (logarithmic or small-power-law, at $p > p_c$) entanglement scalings.
 Even in the measurement-only limit (at p = 1), the symmetry's non-Abelian nature enables nontrivial entanglement scaling.
 Additionally, we observed a spin-sharpening transition across which there is a parametric change in the time at which one can (in principle) learn the system's total spin by monitoring measurements.
+The timescale is $t \sim L^2$ in the "spin-sharp" phase and $t \sim L^3$ in the "spin-fuzzy" phase.

 Finally, we interpreted our results within an effective replica statistical-mechanics model.
-The model supports the mixed-phase prediction that $t{\rm P} \sim e^L$.
-Also, the model also hints at a possible spin-wave mechanism for the $t{\rm P} \sim L^2$ dynamics in the critical phase.
+The model supports the mixed-phase prediction that $t_P \sim e^L$.
+Also, the model hints at a possible spin-wave mechanism for the $t_P \sim L^2$ dynamics in the critical phase.
 Furthermore, a Lieb-Schultz-Mattis-type anomaly obstruction implies the absence of an area-law phase.
 Instead, the entanglement should scale logarithmically with L in the critical phase, consistently with our numerics.

 Our results open several opportunities for future work.
-One is to understand the purification/entanglement and sharpening transitions analytically.
+One is to understand the purification (entanglement) and sharpening transitions analytically.
 Second, one might leverage spin sharpening to observe an MIPT experimentally, avoiding the postselection problem (Sec.
 I).
-The thermodynamics of noncommuting charges have already been observed experimentally with trapped ions [42].
-Superconducting qubits, quantum dots, and spinful fermionic atoms are natural candidates, too [43, 44].
+The thermodynamics of noncommuting charges have already been observed experimentally with trapped ions [45].
+Superconducting qubits, quantum dots, and spinful fermionic atoms are natural candidates, too [46,47].
+Third, our system offers a playground for numerically exploring the recent result that non-Abelian symmetries constrain local unitary circuits more than Abelian symmetries do and so may constrain chaos more [68-71].
 Finally, efficient classical and quantum spin-sharpening decoders merit exploration.